 For most of us, it is more important to make gains from continued efforts for the betterment of whatever skills we are keen to work on.
 Deliberate practice is not hard work or prolonged practice.
 Rather, it should be regarded as a magnifier or intensifier of initial skills and capabilities.

 As opposed to doing what you know, it is advised to know what you do.
-Not only does it have beneficial effects on basic cognitive processes such as perception, memory and metacognition, this has a spill-over effect in key entrepreneurial tasks that influence new venture performance, such as opportunity recognition and evaluation, identification of specific resources needed to exploit identified opportunities.
+Not only does it have beneficial effects on basic cognitive processes such as perception, memory and metacognition, but this also has a spill-over effect in key entrepreneurial tasks that influence new venture performance, such as opportunity recognition and evaluation, identification of specific resources needed to exploit identified opportunities.

 But I’m a busy businessman: Deliberate practice for the hustling entrepreneur